 Dr. Jones, a bass biologist, says that bass have just a moderate sense of hearing, especially at 100 to 200 cycles per second.
 Humans can detect sounds from 20 to 20,000 cycles per second, but bass are petty deaf at over 500 hz, Jones says.
 This means that they don’t hear high frequency sounds.
 Still, bass do use their hearing to hunt.
 Shaking a worm puts off vibrations that displace water.
 Those waves are felt by the lateral line, not heard by the bass.
 The lateral line is sensitive to very slight motions.
 Jones believes that it is these vibrations that attract a bass when a worm is shaken, not any high-frequency sounds produced by beads and metal.
 Sound carries five times better in water than it does in air, so taking advantage of sound really can improve your catch ratio.

-You can fish chatterbaits fast, slow, drag them, pop them, let them fall, rip them hard, and deflect them.
+You can fish chatterbaits fast, or slow, drag them, pop them, let them fall, rip them hard, and deflect them.
 The sound and vibration emitted are perfect for stained water and heavy vegetation where visibility is limited, while the flash of the front blade creates the illusion of a fleeing baitfish.
-Your trailer selection also provides excellent opportunities to more closely match the forage of your waters.
-Although, whats most important is knowing how to fish a chatterbait.
+Your trailer selection also provides excellent opportunities to match the forage of your waters.
+Although, what’s most important is knowing how to fish a chatterbait.

 How To Fish Chatterbaits

 Chattebaits can be fished in the following ways;